interscity/open-data-challenge-2017/README.md

 The raw data consists of mobility traces from several participants in the school.
 All participants have consented to have their data publicly available.
 The data is stored as a list of JSON objects - each object contains both data and metadata.

 ### Types of data ###
 The traces contain both raw data, and the results of some post-processing performed by the code at https://github.com/e-mission/e-mission-server.
 The raw data is untouched - the analysis results are stored as separate objects that represent views over the raw data.
-The raw location traces can be noisy, and intermittent, but the post-processing also generates a stream of resampled data for easier use.
+The raw location traces can be noisy and intermittent, but the post-processing also generates a stream of resampled data for easier use.

 The post-processing is reasonably good, so the analysed trip and section data can be used directly, or researchers can choose to use the raw data and perform their own post-processing.
 If their post-processing is more accurate than the current one, they are encouraged to submit their work to the e-mission project (https://github.com/e-mission/e-mission-server)